natt96z/cybersac/docs/source/HardExpertCyberSAC.rst

 ..
 Note::

-Once you create a FREE account on the website you will be able to choose from 3 learning paths.
+Once you create a FREE account on the website, you will be able to choose from 3 learning paths.
 I went ahead and chose the first, which is the basics of hacking for newcomers.
 I've found that most of the content on the website is free so far.

 .. image:: https://raw.githubusercontent.com/natt96z/cybersac/main/docs/img/137.jpg